Archaeological Museum of Heraklion: Insanely Helpful Visit Guide

 The Snake Goddess

 Of the several pieces to be discovered during a visit, the Minoan Snake Goddesses certainly deserve a few words.
-Snakes are normally associated with the renewal of life.
+Snakes are typically associated with the renewal of life.

 On the other hand, different studies also suggest that in Minoan society, snakes were the protectors of the household.